kavangill/jethacks/README.md

 </p>

 A lightweight Electron utility that uses less than 10% of system resources (M1 Macbook Pro) \
-It draws on your screen, providing on-screen tutorials & help no matter the scenario
+It draws on your screen, providing on-screen tutorials & help, no matter the scenario.

 **Please Note:** On macOS, Screen Recording + Accessibility permissions are required for full functionality.